Vice Chairperson of ICT Chamber and 5 start-ups highly impressed by KIC’s activities

 ICANN JUKU (School) Workshop” was held by ICANN (Internet Corporation for Assigned Names and Numbers) and Graduate School of Information Technology / Kobe Institute of Computing on the March 9th, 2019.

 ICANN was formed in 1998.
-It is a not-for-profit partnership of people from all over the world
+It is a not-for-profit partnership of people from all over the world dedicated

-develops policy on the Internet’s unique identifiers.
+and develops policy on the Internet’s unique identifiers.
 (Reference from

 The meeting which invites participants from all of the world for discussion regarding how to manage Internet resource or its rule is held 3 times yearly.